-Moving across town can be stressful enough, but moving across the country can compound your worries.
-I’ve found that moving companies can be pretty slimy and unreliable.
-Plus, you might have to coordinate having your car shipped as well as a flight for yourself.
-Everything has to run like clockwork on a long-distance move or the whole thing will be messed up.
+Let’s face it, moving is stressful!
+I’ve found that moving companies can be slimy and unreliable.
+For a long-distance move, you might need to have your car shipped.
+Everything has to run like clockwork or the whole thing will be messed up.

 I’m on my second coast-to-coast move now.
 Here are some strategies that I’ve used to find good moving companies and make things go smoother.